osu-cascades/batabase/README.md

 ### Requirements

 Below are requirements and their versions running this project locally.
-It is up to you to setup any required tools that you may need.

 - Postgresql: `10+`
 - Ruby: `2.6.5`